pingcap/tidb-operator/en/deploy-tidb-binlog.md

     Edit `version`, `replicas`, `storageClassName`, and `requests.storage` according to your cluster.

-    To deploy the enterprise version of Pump, edit the YAML file above to set `spec.pump.baseImage` to the enterprise image (`pingcap/tidb-binlog-enterprise`).
+    To deploy Enterprise Edition of Pump, edit the YAML file above to set `spec.pump.baseImage` to the enterprise image (`pingcap/tidb-binlog-enterprise`).

     For example: